I love homemade Christmas decorations, especially ones that are friendly to the environment. Today, as part of the the 12 Days of Handmade Christmas

 Once you have all of your slices, gather some string and a needle (I used some paper cord I found in the jewelry section of the craft store).

-For the garland, cut a long piece of string and use your needle to poke through each slice, tying them at the top so they’ll lay flat.
+For the citrus garland, cut a long piece of string and use your needle to poke through each slice.
+Tie them at the top so they’ll lay flat.

-Use smaller pieces of string for the ornaments, tying it at both the top of the slice and again to make a loop.
+Use smaller pieces of string for the ornaments.
+Tie it at both the top of the slice and again to make a loop.

 Looking for more handmade holiday ideas?
-Stop by my tutorial page
+Check out some of my other holiday how-to’s:

 Follow the 12 Days of Handmade Christmas with the links below or #12dayshandmadechristmas on Instagram for 12 gorgeous handmade gift ideas from 12 amazing bloggers!